 - G. Kautzmann et al. "The HIE-ISOLDE Alignment and monitoring system Software and test mock up", Proceedings of IWAA12 - J.C.
-Gayde et al., "HIE-ISOLDE Alignment and Monitoring System Technical Design and Project Status", Proceedings of IWAA12 - G. Kautzmann et al. "HIE-ISOLDE Alignment and monitoring system of the LINAC", Poster of ISOLDE Workshop and Users meeting 2012 - G. Kautzmann et al. "HIE-ISOLDE Latest developments of the HIE-ISOLDE Alignment and Monitoring System", Proceedings of the HIE-ISOLDE Workshop-The Technical Aspects 2013
+Gayde et al., "HIE-ISOLDE Alignment and Monitoring System Technical Design and Project Status", Proceedings of IWAA12 - G. Kautzmann et al. "HIE-ISOLDE Alignment and monitoring system of the LINAC", Poster of ISOLDE Workshop and Users meeting 2012 - G. Kautzmann et al. "HIE-ISOLDE Latest developments of the HIE-ISOLDE Alignment and Monitoring System", Proceedings of the HIE-ISOLDE Workshop-The Technical Aspects 2013 - G. Kautzmann et al. "HIE-ISOLDE General presentation of MATHILDE", Proceedings of IWAA2014 - W. Venturini Delsolaro et al. "Status of the HIE ISOLDE Linac", Proceedings of LINAC14

 Guillaume Kautzmann (ESR6) has achieved a secondment at Brandeis University in three parts (USA, for a total length of 7 weeks) dealing with mounting, testing, debugging and calibrating HBCAMs.
+He was in charge to establish the mounting and test procedure of the devices.
+Half (~30) of the needed devices for the HIE-ISOLDE project were assembled and calibrated by the fellow.
+During the secondment, he also performed validation tests dealing with the theoretical aspect of the glass ball measurements by HBCAMS that led to a publication at the IWAA 2014 conference.